anttiluode/TadsWowExplorer/README.md

 # TADS/WoW Explorer: Emergent Reality Simulation

+(NOTE !
+ARROWS RIGHT AND LET YOU EXPLORE THE SURFACES TOO WHILE IN PAUSE MODE!)

 ![Snowflake Visualization](snowflake.png)

 Welcome to **TADS/WoW Explorer**, a speculative physics simulator and visual exploration tool built on the idea that spacetime, particles, and even quantum effects may **emerge** from deeper wave-field dynamics.
 This 3D Python simulation lets you play with complex, non-linear field equations and observe how intricate structures arise from minimal assumptions.